-To inform development of these materials, our University of North Carolina at Chapel Hill (UNC-CH) research team is gathering information from a wide range of perspectives on the types of information that should be contained in the content and the protocols, and the format in which they should be presented.
-We are:
+To inform development of these materials, our University of North Carolina at Chapel Hill (UNC-CH) research team gathered information from a wide range of perspectives on the types of information that should be contained in the content and the protocols, and the format in which they should be presented.
+We did this through:

 - Conducting reviews of literature and research on school-based human trafficking programs and protocols;